WesleyBranton/Custom-Scrollbar/README.md

 # Custom Scrollbars [<img align="right" src=".github/fxaddon.png">](https://addons.mozilla.org/firefox/addon/custom-scrollbars/)
-Give your Firefox browser a personalized touch with custom scrollbar colours!
-You can select from any range of colours and toggle between the default width and thin scrollbar... or hide it altogether if that's what floats your boat.
+Give your browser a personalized touch with custom scrollbar colors!
+You can select from any range of colors and toggle between the default width and thin scrollbar... or hide it altogether if that's what floats your boat.

-NOTE: Due to technical limitations, this add-on can not adjust the scrollbars for Mozilla-owned pages, internal Firefox pages or pages associated with other browser extensions.
-Sorry.

 ## Release Notes
 Release notes can be found on [this GitHub repository](https://github.com/WesleyBranton/Custom-Scrollbar/releases).